blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 The ``submitblock`` method instructs the daemon to propose a new block to the network.

-The 'jsonparametersobject' parameter is currently ignored.
+* Note: the ``jsonparametersobject`` parameter is currently ignored.
 See https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki for full specification.
+* Note: for more information on ``submitblock`` parameters and results, see: https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki#block-submission

 Arguments: